WPManageNinja/fluent-affiliate-docs/guide/integrations/fluentforms-integration-with-fluentaffiliate.md

 description: Learn how to integrate FluentAffiliate with FluentForms.
 Create affiliate registration forms, track form submissions, and manage affiliate signups through custom forms.
 ---

-# FluentForms Integration with FluentAffiliate
+# Fluent Forms Integration with FluentAffiliate

-FluentForms is a powerful, lightweight, and user-friendly form builder for WordPress.
+Fluent Forms is a powerful, lightweight, and user-friendly form builder for WordPress.
 When you connect it with FluentAffiliate, you can unlock two powerful capabilities: tracking affiliate commissions on your paid form submissions and creating custom affiliate registration forms.

 This guide will show you how to set up both, starting with the simple way to track commissions.

 >[!Note]
-> Before you begin, ensure that you have both the FluentForms and FluentAffiliate plugins installed and activated on your website.
+> Before you begin, ensure that you have both the Fluent Forms and FluentAffiliate plugins installed and activated on your website.

-## Enable FluentForms in FluentAffiliate
+## Enable Fluent Forms in FluentAffiliate

 First, you need to activate the integration module in FluentAffiliate.

 1. Go to the **FluentAffiliate Dashboard**.
 2. From the top menu, click on **Settings**, and from the left sidebar, select the **Integration Settings** option.
 3. You will see a list of available integrations.
-Look for **FluentForms** in this list.
-To enable the integration, click on the **toggle** button next to FluentForms.
+Look for **Fluent Forms** in this list.
+To enable the integration, click on the **toggle** button next to Fluent Forms.

-Your **FluentForms** integration with **FluentAffiliate** is now active, allowing you to create affiliate registration forms and track form submissions.
+Your **Fluent Forms** integration with **FluentAffiliate** is now active, allowing you to create affiliate registration forms and track form submissions.

 In the **Manage** section, you'll find additional settings to customize how the integration works.

 ![Integration Settings](/images/integrations/fluentforms/fluentforms-integration-setup.webp)

-## Configure FluentForms Settings
+## Configure Fluent Forms Settings

 After clicking the **Manage** button, you can configure how affiliate commissions are handled for your payment forms.

-* **Enable Affiliate Integration for FluentForms:** You must check this box to activate commission tracking for all your FluentForms payment forms.
+* **Enable Affiliate Integration for Fluent Forms:** You must check this box to activate commission tracking for all your Fluent Forms payment forms.
 * **Enable custom rate for specific forms:** Check this box if you want to override the default commission rate and set special rates for your payment forms.